tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/产品简介/地域和可用区_intl_en.md

 ## Region
 Tencent Cloud regions are completely isolated.
 This guarantees the maximum cross-region stability and fault tolerance.
 When purchasing Tencent Cloud services, we recommend selecting the region closest to your end users to minimize access latency and improve download speed.
 Operations such as launching or viewing instances are performed at the region level.
 Private Network Communication:
-- Tencent Cloud resources in different AZs within the same region can communicate with each other over private network.
-They can also be accessed via [private IPs](https://intl.cloud.tencent.com/document/product/213/5225).
+- Tencent Cloud resources within the same region (in the same VPC and under the same account) can communicate with each other via [private IPs](https://intl.cloud.tencent.com/document/product/213/5225) over a private network.
-- Tencent Cloud products in different regions **cannot communicate with each other over the private network by default**.
+- The networks of different regions are fully isolated from each other, and Tencent Cloud resources in different regions cannot communicate with each other over a private network by default.
- - By default, CVM instances cannot communicate with each other over the private network across regions or access TencentDB or Cloud Memcached across regions.
- - When a CVM instance is bound to a CLB instance, only the instances in the same region can be selected.
 - Tencent Cloud resources in different regions can be accessed over the Internet through [public IPs](https://intl.cloud.tencent.com/document/product/213/5224).
-Tencent Cloud services in VPCs can communicate with each other over Tencent Cloud high-speed network via [peering connections](https://console.cloud.tencent.com/vpc/conn), which is more stable and faster than public Internet.
+Tencent Cloud services in different VPCs can communicate with each other over [Cloud Connect Network](https://intl.cloud.tencent.com/document/product/1003), which is more stable and faster.
 - [CLB](https://intl.cloud.tencent.com/document/product/214) does not support cross-region traffic forwarding.

-The above notes regarding private network communication only applies to resources under the same account.
-Resources under different accounts are completely isolated.

 ## Availability Zone